 Users need efficient Upsert operation for multiple use cases in Data Lake like:

 - Capture and Sync Change Data Capture (aka CDC ): CDC captures the changes in ‘source’ data, typically an enterprise OLTP system, and updates the data in ‘destination (s)’.
-The data can be your cloud object store like AWS S3 using multiple engines for Ad-hoc analytics, data engineering, streaming analytics and ML.
+The data can be your cloud objects stores like AWS S3 using multiple engines for Ad-hoc analytics, data engineering, streaming analytics, and ML.

 For such use cases, Users can run standard SQL MERGE queries using ACID Data source v0.6.0.